 - Stop cold air from getting in.

 Feel a cold breeze in your home?
-Take early action as soon as you notice the problem before temperatures drop even more.
+Act as soon as you notice the problem before temperatures drop even more.
 Check and repair caulking around doors and windows.
 Be sure you use the right type of (paintable) caulking.
 Consider adding weather-stripping around the frames of windows and doors to keep heat in and cold air out.
-Additionally, we would suggest closing up your foundation vents to help keep the warm heat inside your home.
+Additionally, we would suggest closing your foundation vents to help keep the warm heat inside your home.

 - Check the perimeter of your home for vegetation.